dianecandler/ReactPortfolio/README.md

 # Thank you
 Your time is valuable.
 Thank you for taking time to review this program.
-Feedback is valued.
-Feel free to use the Contact tab and send me an email with your thoughts.
+Feedback is welcome.

 ![quoteSuccess](https://user-images.githubusercontent.com/63519355/98017916-89a53300-1dc5-11eb-9cef-4313148f4f8b.JPG)